Skip to main content

 Best Wallet currently supports the following blockchains:

-• Ethereum (ETH): Ideal for accessing a wide range of tokens, decentralized finance (DeFi) platforms, and smart contracts.
+• Ethereum: Ideal for accessing a wide range of tokens, decentralized finance (DeFi) platforms, and smart contracts.

-• BNB Smart Chain (BNB): Popular for affordable transactions and decentralized applications.
+• BNB Smart Chain: Popular for affordable transactions and decentralized applications.

-• Polygon (POL): Known for its scalability and low gas fees, hold tokens and manage transactions on this scalable blockchain.
+• Polygon: Known for its scalability, low gas fees, and the ability to easily hold tokens and manage transactions on this scalable blockchain.

 Best Wallet aims to expand its support to additional blockchains, providing even more versatility in the future.